-- Civilians across the world protect themselves and others from violence using unarmed, community-centred methods that have been developed over generations and are led and carried out by women and men, mostly without having been trained by outside actors. - In their protection efforts, local communities harness the experiences and knowledge they have by virtue of living amidst violence; they know what works in their context and why. - Locally-led forms of unarmed civilian protection (UCP) are found in many different violent contexts, where communities develop context-appropriate responses and early warning mechanisms that make people safer. - PoC localization must start with the recognition of existing community protection mechanisms and knowledge and aim at scaling out locally-led UCP by supporting, funding, and helping to connect these efforts.
+- Civilians across the world protect themselves and others from violence using unarmed, community-centred methods that have been developed over generations and are led and carried out by women and men, mostly without having been trained by outside actors. - In their protection efforts, local communities harness the experiences and knowledge they have by virtue of living amidst violence; they know what works in their context and why. - Locally-led forms of unarmed civilian protection (UCP) are found in many different violent contexts, where communities develop context-appropriate responses and early warning mechanisms that make people safer. - The localization of responses to and prevention of harms from violence must start with the recognition of existing community protection mechanisms and knowledge. - Helping to scale out locally-led UCP by supporting, funding, and helping to connect these community efforts is a cost-effective way of addressing violent conflict and displacement across the world.